 Sour fruits and berries.

-Kissel, compote, soufflé, jelly, marmalade, marshmallow, honey, homemade jam.
+Kissel, compote, soufflé, jelly, marmalade, marshmallows, honey, homemade jam.

 Products with chocolate, cream.
 Ice cream.